softservedata/lv519/README.md

-# SingUpTests
 Implementation of automation tests for registration page according to different test cases.

-Project divided into 4 parts:
+# Project divided for the following parts:

 # test.logic
 In this part, we declare action sequence and assert result.

 # constantParameters
-In this part, we declare selectors, links, etc.
+In this part, we save selectors, links, etc.
 That gives us an opportunity to use it in methods parameters to avoid misclicks, also make code more readable.

 # widgets